Medical spa

 SkinPen microneedling offers professional acne scar removal while also supporting healthier skin without surgery or long recovery times.
 For many people, the marks left behind after breakouts become a constant reminder in the mirror and can quietly affect self-confidence.
 By creating precise microchannels in the skin, SkinPen encourages new collagen to form, helping the surface look smoother over time and fitting into a broader plan for skin and overall wellness.

 Gaining an understanding of the SkinPen mechanism can significantly reduce any concern about the procedure.
-Microneedling with this device is designed to be controlled and precise, creating tiny channels in the skin that trigger a natural repair response without removing the surface layer.
+The device is designed to be precise, creating tiny channels that trigger a natural repair response.
+According to guidance from the Cleveland Clinic on collagen induction therapy, these micro-injuries activate the skin's own wound-healing process, which is what gradually firms and smooths the treated area.

-The handheld SkinPen device, the first microneedling tool cleared by the FDA to treat facial acne scars in adults, is then passed across the area using a sterile disposable tip.
+The handheld SkinPen device is the first microneedling tool cleared by the FDA to treat facial acne scars in adults.
 Fine medical-grade needles create tiny, controlled microchannels at a depth matched to your needs, supporting professional acne scar removal and gradual texture improvement.

 In some cases, platelet-rich plasma (PRP) or a targeted serum such as Vitti Pure may be added on the surface to further support healing and radiance.
 After the session, most people notice temporary redness and a warm, tight feeling that usually settles within a day or two with simple aftercare and sun protection.

-At AgeRejuvenation, SkinPen microneedling is used as a targeted tool within a larger plan for professional acne scar removal.
-Before starting, your provider studies your skin pattern, scar type, and goals to design a series of treatments that make sense for you.
+AgeRejuvenation uses SkinPen as a targeted tool inside a larger plan for professional acne scar removal, not as a standalone fix.
+Before starting, your provider studies your skin pattern, scar type, and goals to design a series of treatments that make sense for you, and may pair it with care that addresses active breakouts of acne at the same time.

 • Ice pick scars that look like small, deep pinpoints.